 Elden Ring is open world

 Aside from the main storyline, Elden Ring allows you to play how you want to.
-You can explore ruins and dungeons to hunt for items or weapon leveling materials.
+You can explore ruins and dungeons to hunt for items or weapon-leveling materials.
 You can challenge field bosses or farm areas for runes, which allow you to level up throughout the game.
-The sheer number of places as well as regions you can explore within Elden Ring is one of its biggest strong suits.
+The sheer number of places, as well as regions you can explore within Elden Ring, is one of its biggest strong suits.

 The number of regions that are on the Elden Ring map, and the uniqueness of each, including Limgrave, Liurnia, Altus Plateau, Mountaintop of the Giants, and more, keep things fresh.

-I always worry that when I say Elden Ring is open world, that some people may take this to mean that Elden Ring is going to be like Skyrim, but this is far from the truth.
+I always worry that when I say Elden Ring is an open world, some people may take this to mean that Elden Ring is going to be like Skyrim, but this is far from the truth.
 Both are set in a fantasy world, but they are two extremely different games.